 4 Strange Tales of Old Edinburgh

 Edinburgh’s Old Town is known for its beautifully dramatic landscape and colourful history.
 Centuries ago, the citizens of old Edinburgh were notoriously superstitious, and therefore, the city was rife with ghostly tales and witch trials.
-With “guising” (a Scottish term for trick-or-treating) season nearly upon us, it seems appropriate to cover a few strange tales of old Edinburgh.
+With the nights drawing in, it seems appropriate to cover a few strange tales of old Edinburgh.